JabRef/jabref/docs/decisions/0034-use-citation-key-for-grouping-chat-messages.md

 ## Context and Problem Statement

-Because we store chat messages not inside a BIB entry in `.bib` filecc, the chats file is represented as a map to BIB entry and a list of messages.
+As we store chat messages not inside a BibTeX entry in `.bib` file, the chats file is represented as a map to BibTeX entry and a list of messages.
 We need to specify the key of this map.
 Turns out, it is not that easy.

 ## Decision Drivers

-* The key should exist for every BIB entry
+* The key should exist for every BibTeX entry
-* The key should be unique along other BIB entries in one library file
+* The key should be unique along other BibTeX entries in one library file
-* The key should not change at run-time, between launches of JabRef, and should be cross-platform (most important)
+* It is assumed that the key does not change at run-time, between launches of JabRef, and should be cross-platform (most important)

 ## Considered Options

 * `BibEntry` Java object
 * `BibEntry`'s `id`
-* `BibEntry`'s Citation key
+* `BibEntry`'s citation key
 * `BibEntry`'s `ShareId`

 ## Decision Outcome

-Chosen option: "`BibEntry`'s Citation key", because this is the only choice that complains to the third point in Decision Drivers.
+Chosen option: "`BibEntry`'s citation key", because this is the only choice that copmlies to the third point in Decision Drivers.

 ### Positive Consequences